 12 months before anticipated accreditation visit

-The following items must be completed 6-12 months before your accreditation visit.
-Some of these items can be done even earlier.
+The following items must be completed 6-12 months before your accreditation visit, though some can be done even earlier:

 - Schedule bi-monthly progress and update meetings with department or school seeking accreditation